cogment/cogment-doc/src/concepts/core-concepts.md

 -   [**CLI**](../cogment-components/cli/cli.md) is the command line tool used to bootstrap and build Cogment projects.
 -   **Datalog** services can be used to listen to the activity during a trial (actions, observations, rewards, messages) in order to, for example, store these data for the offline training of AI agents. [**Trial Datastore**](../cogment-components/trial-datastore/trial-datastore.md) is an out-of-the-box implementation of this.
--   [**Model Registry**](../cogment-components/model-registry/model-registry.md) handles the storage and dispatch of AI models train with Cogment and used by the actor.
+-   [**Model Registry**](../cogment-components/model-registry/model-registry.md) handles the storage and dispatch of AI models trained with Cogment and used by the actors.
--   **Pre Trial Hooks** can be used to dynamically setup Trials from a given configuration, for example changing the number of Actors or pointing to other Environment or Actor implementations.
+-   **Pre-Trial Hooks** can be used to dynamically setup Trials from a given configuration, for example changing the number of Actors or pointing to other Environment or Actor implementations.
 -   [**Metrics & Dasboard**](../cogment-components/dashboard/metrics-and-dashboard.md) provides a solution to monitor and visualize various metrics from the services.

 ## Components availability summary